kyrylo/system_browser_client/README.md

 **NOTE:** this is beta software.
 It contains bugs and sometimes is unresponsive.

-System Browser Client is a desktop application that displays information about Ruby behaviours (classes and modules), its methods and the methods' source code. _Make sure that you have the [server][srv]_ installed.
+System Browser Client is a desktop application that displays information about Ruby classes and modules (behaviours), showing both methods and their source code.

 ![System Browser Client](/screenshots/readme.png)